Lesbian: Early 1900s

 No location saw more visitors for its possibilities of homosexual nightlife than Harlem, the predominantly African American section of New York City.
-White "slummers" enjoyed jazz, nightclubs, and anything else they wished.
-Blues singers Ma Rainey, Bessie Smith, Ethel Waters, and Gladys Bentley sang about affairs with women to visitors such as Tallulah Bankhead, Beatrice Lillie, and the soon-to-be-named Joan Crawford.
+White "slummers" enjoyed jazz and nightclubs.
+Blues singers Ma Rainey, Bessie Smith, Ethel Waters, and Gladys Bentley openly sang about affairs with women.
 Homosexuals began to draw comparisons between their newly recognized minority status and that of African Americans.
 Among African American residents of Harlem, lesbian relationships were common and tolerated, though not overtly embraced.
 Some women staged lavish wedding ceremonies, even filing licenses using masculine names with New York City.
 Most homosexual women were married to men and participated in affairs with women regularly.

 Across town, Greenwich Village also saw a growing homosexual community; both Harlem and Greenwich Village provided furnished rooms for single men and women, which was a major factor in their development as centers for homosexual communities.
-The tenor was different in Greenwich Village than Harlem.
-Bohemians—intellectuals who rejected Victorian ideals—gathered in the Village.
+The Village attracted Bohemian intellectuals who rejected Victorian ideals.
 Homosexuals were predominantly male, although figures such as poet Edna St. Vincent Millay and social host Mabel Dodge were known for their affairs with women and promotion of tolerance of homosexuality.
-Women in the U.S. who could not visit Harlem or live in Greenwich Village for the first time were able to visit saloons in the 1920s without being considered prostitutes.
-The existence of a public space for women to socialize in bars that were known to cater to lesbians "became the single most important public manifestation of the subculture for many decades", according to historian Lillian Faderman.
+Women in the U.S. who could not visit Harlem or live in Greenwich Village were first able to visit saloons in the 1920s without being considered prostitutes.
+The existence of a public space for women to socialize in bars that catered to lesbians "became the single most important public manifestation of the subculture for many decades", according to historian Lillian Faderman.

 Great Depression

 The primary component necessary to encourage lesbians to be public and seek other women was economic independence, which virtually disappeared in the 1930s with the Great Depression.
-Most women in the U.S. found it necessary to marry, to a "front" such as a gay man where both could pursue homosexual relationships with public discretion, or to a man who expected a traditional wife.
 Independent women in the 1930s were generally seen as holding jobs that men should have.
+Most lesbians in the U.S. found it necessary to marry, engaging either in traditional marriages or "front" marriages to a gay man where both could discreetly pursue homosexual relationships.

-The social attitude made very small and close-knit communities in large cities that centered around bars, while simultaneously isolating women in other locales.
-Speaking of homosexuality in any context was socially forbidden, and women rarely discussed lesbianism even amongst themselves; they referred to openly gay people as "in the Life".
-Freudian psychoanalytic theory was pervasive in influencing doctors to consider homosexuality as a neurosis afflicting immature women.
+The hostile social attitude led to the formation of small, close-knit, bar-centric communities in large cities.
+Women in other locales typically remained isolated.
+Speaking of homosexuality in any context was socially forbidden.
+Slang terms referred to openly gay people as "in the Life".

 Homosexual subculture disappeared in Germany with the rise of the Nazis in 1933.

+American First Lady from 1933 to 1945, Eleanor Roosevelt, exchanged rings with and wrote daily letters to journalist Lorena Hickok, expressing her love for Hickok, using endearments, and expressing a desire to kiss her.